seongbae/canvas/README.md

 **Tip: use the `--force` in order to replace existing generated files e.g. `php artisan canvas:generate Model --force`** **Tip: use the `--admin` to have a menu item created in the backend.**

+## To Do

+* E-mail verification - new user registration and when users change their email
+* SEO Support - generate sitemap, meta data update
+* REST API support - include API resource when generating a new model
+* Translation

 ## Built With

 * [Laravel 7](https://www.laravel.com) - The web framework used